 Home Invasions, Self Defense, and Owning Weapons in Costa Rica

-Editor's Note: We wish to thank Michael Carbone, attorney Rafa Valverde, and representatives of the Grecia police for the following information.
+Editor's Note: We wish to thank Michael Carbone, Outlier Legal Services, and representatives of the Grecia police for the following information.
 This overview has also been edited and augmented by Que Pasa Grecia.

-A few very basic points: Costa Rica is a relatively young country, as is its judicial system.
+A few very basic points: Costa Rica is a relatively young country as its judicial system.
 Costa Rican laws are not the same as those of United States or Canada.
-The judicial system here is still evolving and is just now showing signs of beginning to honor and defend the rights of the victim(s) as much as it has, heretofore, honored the rights of the defendant(s).
+Costa Rica has moved from an accusatory criminal law to a criminal law in defense of the accused.
+This is because of a community movement toward human rights and the restorative rights of the victim instead of penalizing the accused.
+However while currently not the case, some feel that the judicial system here may evolve in the future to honor and defend the rights of the victim(s) as much as it currently does honor the rights of the defendant(s).
 Be aware that you have a responsibility in any defense: your response cannot exceed the threat.
 If you are deemed to have used excessive force, you are subject to be charged with a crime and could face both fines and imprisonment.

 You are cautioned not react to threats in the same way you might in your state or province back home.
 Appropriate reactions to threats (within the jurisdiction of Costa Rica) in defense of your property and person (the relevant law of "legitimate defense" applies) can be seen below.
 (These are general guidelines and your specific situation may include criteria that may alter your circumstances and the appropriate response for the situation.):

 2. If you believe the "trespasser" is being aggressive or they are armed, use of "minimum force" is allowed.
+Stronger force may be permitted as is stated in the examples above.
 Here it has been mentioned that the use of pepper spray, a pellet gun, or even a shotgun loaded with salt shot or other non-lethal protective weapon would be legal as long as your force will not threaten permanent injury to a vital area (i.e. head or heart).

 3. If an assailant is armed with a weapon such as a bat, a gun, rifle or a sharp-edged device or knife, any of which are being used in a threatening manner, defensive force (including lethal force) is permitted.
+However, use of force is governed by the principle of proportionality, which states that the method of defense has to be proportional to the method of attack.
+(This is explained later below.)
 However in defense of your person, other persons or property, you are NOT allowed to strike multiple blows or fire multiple shots beyond the effect of immediately negating the threat.